 Many traders in many industries are sick of losing revenue to inconsiderate clients who fail to show up to their appointments or fail to cancel their booking within a reasonable period of time.
 So when is a cancellation fee justified?
 And, how can such a fee be charged?
 Are there limits to this fee?
 In what circumstances might it apply?

-The financial damage caused by clients that don’t show up, or cancel without giving reasonable notice, can be kept to a minimum by including a cancellation policy in your website’s Terms and Conditions.
+The financial damage caused by clients that don’t show up, or cancel without giving reasonable notice, can be kept to a minimum by including a cancellation policy in your website’s terms and conditions.
 If you don’t have a website, you might want to consider writing up a Client Booking Agreement.
-Your business solicitor can draft either of these documents.
+Your business or contracts solicitor can draft either of these documents.
 If you don’t have a business solicitor, it might be worth having one draft these terms for you, as this will help to limit your liability against potential claims.

 For example, events that are beyond the control of either party may make it impossible for a client to arrive on time or cancel within a reasonable time.
 In these situations, it won’t be reasonable to charge a cancellation fee to the client’s credit card.
 One example might be extreme weather events that prevent the client from arriving on time for their appointment.
 This situation is called a ‘frustrated contract’ because one party is unable to do what they agreed to do for reasons outside their control.